gvwilson/sensibleadventures/nardica/nardica.md

 "I will."
-She set it back in its rack as he stomped back to the pilot house, then picked up the dronelets and hurried back to her cabin.
+She set it back in its rack as he stomped back to the pilot house, then picked up the dronelets and hurried back to her storage locker.

 And waited.